 [As background, see: Mechanism of Karma: Common Mahayana Presentation]

-The Chittamatra and Madhyamaka Systems Other Than Gelug Prasangika
+The Sautrantika, Chittamatra and Madhyamaka Systems Other Than Gelug Prasangika

 Karmic Impulses and Karmic Actions

-Karmic impulses may be constructive (dge-ba, virtuous), destructive (mi-dge-ba, nonvirtuous), or unspecified (lung-ma-bstan, neutral).
-The standard texts usually discuss only the constructive and destructive varieties.
+Karmic impulses as well as karmic actions may be constructive (dge-ba, virtuous), destructive (mi-dge-ba, nonvirtuous), or unspecified (lung-ma-bstan, neutral).

-- the action itself, whether it be a physical, verbal, or mental karmic action,
+- The first phase of karmic force is as a karmic action itself, whether it be a physical, verbal, or mental karmic action.

-- karmic force that has taken on the essential nature of a karmic tendency (sa-bon-gyi ngo-bor gyur-ba).
+- The second phase arises after the action ceases, when the karmic force as a karmic action undergoes a phase transition.
+It then becomes karmic force that has taken on the essential nature of a karmic tendency (sa-bon-gyi ngo-bor gyur-ba).
 This second phase of karmic force is both a karmic force and a karmic tendency (sa-bon, Skt. bija).
-It is still either a positive or a negative karmic force, and thus still either a constructive or a destructive phenomenon.
-This is because if something is a positive or a negative karmic force, it is pervasive that it is constructive or destructive.
+It is still either a positive or a negative karmic force, and thus still either a tainted constructive or a destructive phenomenon.
+This is because if something is a positive or a negative karmic force, it is pervasive that it is tainted constructive or destructive.

-Also, to avoid confusion, let us use the term karmic energy for the karmic force that is simply the action and not its legacy.
-Thus, the first phase of a karmic force is the positive or negative karmic energy; the second phase is the positive or negative karmic potential.
+Also, to avoid confusion, let us use the term obvious karmic potential for karmic force as a karmic action and nonobvious karmic potential for karmic force as a karmic legacy. that is simply the action and not its legacy.
+Thus, the first phase of a karmic force is the obvious positive or negative karmic potential; the second phase is the nonobvious positive or negative karmic potential.

 Two Types of Karmic Habit

-In summary, there are two types of karmic force: what we shall call a "karmic energy" and a "karmic potential."
-There are two types of karmic legacy: what we shall call a "karmic potential" and a "karmic tendency."
+In summary, there are two types of karmic force: what we shall call an "obvious karmic potential" and a "nonobvious karmic potential."
+There are two types of karmic legacy: what we shall call a "nonobvious karmic potential" and a "karmic tendency."
 And there are two types of karmic latency: what we shall call a "karmic legacy" and a "karmic constant habit."

 Other Applications of the Technical Terms

 This terminology can also help us to make sense when the terms sabon (seed) and bagchag (habit) are used in conjunction with disturbing emotions and attitudes (nyon-mongs, afflictive emotions), grasping for true existence (bden-‘dzin), and what we call in the West "memories."
-They all are latencies (bagchag) and unspecified.
+They all are latencies (bagchag) and obstructive unspecified phenomena.